harshbshah/Swift-News/Swift News/ReadMe.md

     It has URL and API call function which helps to fetch data from server.

 Extension Group-
-    It contains System class extenstion.
+    It contains System classes extention.

 NewsFeedModel-
     It defines schema for each article.